rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

         return np.reshape._implementation(x, shape)

 This function does not accept ``array_like`` inputs, only ``ndarray``.
-There are multiple reason for this.
+There are multiple reasons for this.
 Other array libraries all work like this.
 Letting the user do coercion of lists, generators, or other foreign objects separately results in a cleaner design with less unexpected behaviour.
 It's higher-performance - less overhead from ``asarray`` calls.
 Static typing